Locations:

 Cardiologist

-A cardiologist is a physician who's an expert in the care of your heart and blood vessels.
+A cardiologist is a physician who’s an expert in the care of your heart and blood vessels.
 They can treat or help you prevent a number of cardiovascular problems.
-They can also specialize in specific areas, such as abnormal heart rhythms, heart failure or heart problems you’ve had since birth.
+They can also specialize in specific areas, like abnormal heart rhythms, heart failure or heart problems you’ve had since birth.

 What is a cardiologist?

 A cardiologist is a doctor who’s an expert in heart and blood vessel diseases.
-They can treat heart diseases and help keep you from getting heart diseases.
+They can treat heart diseases and help keep you from getting them.

 Advertisement